blackBoyCode/mirai-model/README.md

 #### Support

-If you like the model, using it in your own project and wish to support/encourage me for this repository then you can do so with the following:
+If you like the model, using it in your own project and wish to support/encourage me to build more then you can do so with the following:

 ###### Ethereum Address/QR code